CheaRitheavatey/Web-Dev1-Final-Project/README.md

 # Web Development 1 Final Project
-This "Rkhive" project is part of our course assignment in which we created a website as a digital library platform for people to explore, discover, and read books of various genres such as fantasy, thriller, non-fiction, and manga.
+This **Rkhive** project is part of our course assignment in which we created a website as a digital library platform for people to explore, discover, and read books of various genres such as fantasy, thriller, non-fiction, and manga.
 Moreover, there's also blog content related to topics such as book reviews, author biography, etc.